The Bahá'í faith:

-Religions are often classified using terms like fundamentalist, mainline, liberal, and progressive.
+Religions -- and individual denominations or traditions within religions -- are often classified using terms like fundamentalist, mainline, liberal, and progressive.

-The main characteristic of a fundamentalist religion (or of a fundamentalist denomination within a given religion) is a belief that the founding writings are:
+The main characteristic of a fundamentalist religion or denomination is a belief that the founding writings are:

-- Inerrant: they are totally without error and
+- Inerrant: they are totally free of error as interpreted by the group, and

-The Baha'i faith is clearly fundamentalist in nature.
-An anonymous author, writing under the pseudonym "wordsandtheword" said:
+The Bahá'í faith is clearly fundamentalist in nature.
+An anonymous author, writing under the pseudonym "wordsandtheword" said that the faith:

-"It is fundamentalist, for it claims, quite explicitly, that it’s founding prophet, Baha’u’llah, and his writings, are infallible and inerrant.
+"... is fundamentalist, for it claims, quite explicitly, that its founding prophet, Baha’u’llah, and his writings, are infallible and inerrant.
 Likewise, it claims, quite explicitly, that Baha’u’llah’s successor, his son Abdu’l Baha, and his son’s successor, Shoghi Effendi ... are likewise infallible, and that their official writings are, likewise, inerrant, which, predictably, also includes the idea that they are contradiction-free: